Accused killer of US insurance CEO pleads not guilty to ‘terrorist’ murder

 Mangione was arrested in Altoona, Pennsylvania, on December 9 following a tip from staff at a McDonald’s restaurant, after a days-long manhunt.

-Early on December 4, Mangione allegedly tracked Thompson, walked up behind him and fired several gunshots from a pistol with a silencer, the DOJ said.
+Early on December 4, Mangione allegedly tracked Thompson, walked up behind him and fired several gunshots from a pistol with a silencer, prosecutors allege.
 Afterward, he fled on a bicycle.

+Police say a “life-changing, life-altering” back injury may have motivated Mangione, although there was no indication he was ever a client of UnitedHealthcare.

+When he was arrested, Mangione had a three-page handwritten text criticizing the US health care system, authorities have said.